-Check out this deeper dive into JSON Viewer for a more indepth look.
+Check out this article on analyzing data in JSON Grid for a more indepth look.

-JSON Grid Viewer includes table view that groups data under the same array or object for easy understanding and quick editing, and you can toggle between the two displays, for instance:
+Grid View includes table view that groups data under the same array or object for easy understanding and quick editing, and you can toggle between the two displays, for instance:

 For faster editing, the JSON Viewer auto-detects string, number, boolean, and null values as you type.
 Other types can be manually selected within the cell.